Programme overview

 - Complete a self-declaration of criminal convictions and medical conditions form;

-- Consent to a Safety Check which meets the requirements of the Children Act 2014 (formerly known as the Vulnerable Children's Act) including:
+- Consent to a Safety Check that meets the requirements of the Children Act 2014 (formerly known as the Vulnerable Children's Act), including:

 - Provide two forms of ID and evidence of any name changes;